wp-plugins/accesspress-pinterest/readme.txt

 6. Frontend display of Widgets.

 == Changelog ==
+= 1.1.3 =
+* Fixed the undefined index notice for the latest pins widget.

 = 1.1.2 =
 * Done the text domain issues for the widgets.
 * Done the widgets text translation ready.